inspiritilda/2420_linux_assigment_1/README.md

 doctl auth init
 ```
 This command initializes the `doctl` tool by linking it to your DigitalOcean account, prompting you to enter your API token for authentication.

+Here's a breakdown of the command:
+- `doctl`: This is the command-line tool for interacting with DigitalOcean's API.
+It allows users to manage DigitalOcean resources directly from the terminal.
+- `auth`: This is a subcommand within `doctl` that deals with authentication.
+It manages how `doctl` connects to your DigitalOcean account.
+- `init`: This command initializes the authentication process.
+It prompts you to enter your DigitalOcean API token, linking `doctl` to your account for subsequent operations.

 ![validating token](images/validating%20token.png)